jax-ml/jax/docs/pallas/tpu.rst

 What's more, compared to GPUs, TPUs are actually highly sequential machines.
 That's why, the grid is generally not processed in parallel, but sequentially, in lexicographic order (though see the `Multicore TPU configurations`_ section for exceptions).
-This unlocks some interesting capabilites:
+This unlocks some interesting capabilities:

 * When two (lexicographically) consecutive grid indices use the same slice of an input, the HBM transfer in the second iteration is skipped, as the data is